AcheronProject/AcheronDocs/docs/_sources/overview.rst.txt

 Versioning
 ----------

-This naming serves two purposes.
+	This naming system serves two purposes.
 First is identifying the boards in the Acheron Project, given that each board is a project on its own.

 	Second is that these rules give us a criterion on when a change is a full version change or simply a minor revision.
 For example, the SharkPCB V3.1 (Acheron 40-O-STM32-MX-HS-WI) goes from MX support switches to MX-Alps compatible.
 Then this new Alps-compatible board will be V4.0.

 	If, however, a change to the board did not change any of these listed parameters, than the sub-version changes.
 For example, again, if the SharkPCB V3.1 had a minor change to routing or edges, than the new version will be V3.2.

 	Finally, if a minor change was made -- say one of the component silkscreen designators were changed, then the sub-subversion was changed, like going from V3.1.0 to V3.1.1.

 	This process makes it easier to know if a change in versions was significant.
 It means that all commits have a version attached to them, making them easier to follow.

 Project contributors
 ====================